rhdtownsend/gyre/docs/source/user-guide/numerical-methods/stretched-string.rst

    k L = n \pi

-where :math:`n` is a non-zero integer (we exclude :math:`n=0` because it corresponds to the trivial solution :math:`y(x,t)=0`).
+where :math:`n` is a positive integer (we exclude :math:`n=0` because it corresponds to the trivial solution :math:`y=0`; and negative values of :math:`n` yield the same solution as the corresponding positive values).
 Combining this with the dispersion relation, we find that the normal-mode eigenfrequencies of the stretched-string BVP are

 .. math::
    :label: analytic-eigenfreqs